dotnet/runtime/docs/design/features/native-hosting.md

     const char_t *type_name,
     const char_t *method_name,
     const char_t *delegate_type_name,
+    void         *load_context,
     void         *reserved,
     /*out*/ void **delegate)
 ```

-Calling this function will find the specified type in the default load context, the required method on it and return a native function pointer to that method.
+Calling this function will find the specified type in the default load context, locate the required method on it and return a native function pointer to that method.
 The method's signature can be specified via the delegate type name.
 * `type_name` - Assembly qualified type name to find
 * `method_name` - Name of the method on the `type_name` to find.
 The method must be `static` and must match the signature of `delegate_type_name`.
 * `delegate_type_name` - Assembly qualified delegate type name for the method signature, or null.
 If this is null, the method signature is assumed to be: